collocations.org

 just, simply

-You''re just wasting your breath.
+You're just wasting your breath.
 She never listens.

 largely

-VERB + WASTE
+VERB + waste

-can''t afford to, not want to
+can't afford to, not want to

-He didn''t want to waste valuable time in idle gossip.
+He didn't want to waste valuable time in idle gossip.

-be/seem a shame to
+be a shame to, seem a shame to

 It seems a shame to waste this good food.

-not be going to
+not be going to, not intend to, refuse to

-I''m not going to waste any more time on the problem.
+I'm not going to waste any more time on the problem.

 on

-Don''t waste your money on a hotel room.
+Don't waste your money on a hotel room.

 PHRASES